-[Two alternative formulations for last portion of Para.
-20 are given below for consideration by delegations.]
+[Two alternative formulations for the last portion of preambular paragraph 20 are given below for consideration by delegations.]

-[As reflected in the 1996 Declaration on International Cooperation in the Exploration and Use Outer Space for the Benefit and in the Interests of All States Taking into Particular Account of the Needs of Developing Countries,] [States and international intergovernmental organizations are free to determine all aspects of their cooperation on an equitable and mutually acceptable basis [, without discrimination of any kind].]
+[As reflected in the 1996 Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of All States, Taking into Particular Account the Needs of Developing Countries,] [States and international intergovernmental organizations are free to determine all aspects of their cooperation on an equitable and mutually acceptable basis [, without discrimination of any kind].]

-[As reflected in the 1996 Declaration on International Cooperation in the Exploration and Use Outer Space for the Benefit and in the Interests of All States Taking into Particular Account of the Needs of Developing Countries, States should aim, inter alia, at promoting the development of space science and technology and of its applications, fostering the development of relevant and appropriate space capabilities in interested States, and facilitating the exchange of expertise and technology among States on an equitable and mutually acceptable basis [without discrimination of any kind].]
+[As reflected in the 1996 Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of All States Taking into Particular Account the Needs of Developing Countries, States should aim, inter alia, at promoting the development of space science and technology and of its applications, fostering the development of relevant and appropriate space capabilities in interested States, and facilitating the exchange of expertise and technology among States on an equitable and mutually acceptable basis [without discrimination of any kind].]

-- 21. The guidelines are designed [to provide a practical framework] for achieving the more rational organization of activities in outer space so that States and international intergovernmental organizations are in a position to conduct such activities by making use of existing [agreed] mechanisms and [putting in place] working together to enhance them and agree on] new mechanisms [that would reliably accommodate needs for the development, through cooperative endeavours, of space potential and assist in reducing to a minimum or, as feasible, avoiding serious harm to the outer space environment and the safety of space operations.] [for the safe and sustainable use of outer space for the benefit of current and future generations] - 22.
-Without prejudice to any of the constituent elements of ensuring the long-term sustainability of outer space activities, the identification of factors that influence the nature and magnitude of risks in the various areas of outer space activity and of potentially hazardous situations and developments in the space environment is the most challenging task in terms of putting into effect procedures whereby States and international intergovernmental organizations [could] [should], in accordance with [their] applicable legislative and conventional regulations [and international obligations], effectively cooperate, by advising and assisting each other in all practical ways possible. - 23.
-The guidelines are grouped into the following categories to facilitate their implementation by various governmental and non-governmental entities: (a) policy and regulatory framework for space activities; (b) safety of space operations; (c) international cooperation, capacity-building and awareness; and (d) scientific and technical research and development.
+- 21. The guidelines are designed [to provide a practical framework] for achieving the more rational organization of activities in outer space so that States and international intergovernmental organizations are in a position to conduct such activities by making use of existing [agreed] mechanisms and [putting in place] [working together to enhance them and agree on] new mechanisms [that would reliably accommodate needs for the development, through cooperative endeavours, of space potential and assist in reducing to a minimum or, as feasible, avoiding serious harm to the outer space environment and the safety of space operations] [for the safe and sustainable use of outer space for the benefit of current and future generations].
+11 - 22.
+Without prejudice to any of the constituent elements of ensuring the long-term sustainability of outer space activities, the identification of factors that influence the nature and magnitude of risks in the various areas of outer space activity and of potentially hazardous situations and developments in the space environment is the most challenging task in terms of putting into effect procedures whereby States and international intergovernmental organizations [could] [should], in accordance with [their] applicable legislative and conventional regulations [and international obligations], effectively cooperate, by advising and assisting each other in all practical ways possible.
+12 - 23.
+The guidelines are grouped into the following categories to facilitate their implementation by various governmental and non-governmental entities: (a) policy and regulatory framework for space activities; (b) safety of space operations;

-10 It was noted that this paragraph overlaps with para.
-5.
+11 It was noted that this paragraph overlaps with paragraph 5.

-&lt;sup>11 Further clarifications on this paragraph was requested.
+12 Further clarification on this paragraph was requested.